 In November of 1999, Andy McCoy of Virginia Tech was found dead of asphyxiation in his apartment.
-He had purchased nitrous oxide canisters and a cracker from a now defunct website.
+He had purchased nitrous oxide canisters and a cracker online.
 He had a plastic bag (over his head) tightly belted to his body.
 If you read the news report, note that they suggest [he] probably inhaled so much that he cut off his oxygen supply and suffocated.

 There is a curious catch-22 here in that nitrous is not illegal to sell, only illegal to inhale.
 But if Teiman had included a sheet of more specific warnings, the Feds would have used this as evidence that he intended inhalation and he would have likely received a heavier sentence under the Interstate Commerce Act.

 A similar case was reported at MIT in 1999 involving a plastic bag over the head of Richard Guy.
 In the story linked, note that they refer to the death as a drug overdose.
 The parents subsequently filed a wrongful death suit against MIT, saying it should have taken stronger measures to keep students from stealing the gas from laboratories and that it should have been put on notice of illegal drug use by the condition of their son's dorm, where "the walls and ceilings of part of the 5th floor were painted black and light bulbs [were] painted pink and purple".
 The university subsequently settled out of court (2005/07/12).
 In the dorm there were also two students arraigned for intent to distribute (several types of drugs) but it is unclear what happened to the case.